ifunky/aws-prep-docs/content/Alternative Solution/jam-stack.md

 **Why**

 - Completely take advantage of the AWS shared responsibility model
-- No need to worry about instance size or scalling
+- No need to worry about instance size or scaling
 - Superfast performance due to running behind a CDN
 - Very cheap to buyild and run